 For Potential ESD Students:

 All of SUTD’s degrees are significantly broader than their counterpart degrees in traditional universities.
 For prospective students, it is sometimes difficult to distinguish the lines between ESD and the other degrees offered, most notably, Engineering Product & Development (EPD) and Information Systems Technology and Design (ISTD).
-In short, ESD focuses on infrastructure solutions that facilitates, runs, and optimizes systems.
+In short, ESD focuses on infrastructure solutions that facilitates, runs, and optimises systems.
 This is best shown through an example.
 Consider the specific challenge of delivering and deploying plug-in electric vehicles (PEV) widely throughout Singapore.
 Compare how the EPD, ESD, and ISTD pillars address the various components of this application:

 - ISTD – Design and implement car software, mobile device integration, status interface, heads-up display, and secure communication protocols both within the vehicle and between vehicles.

-Industrial Engineering (IE) is a subset of ESD and a student could choose to build a profile similar to that of an IE. ESD is broader because we embrace a wider range of applications and emphasize more economics, public policy and management.
+Industrial Engineering (IE) is a subset of ESD and a student could choose to build a profile similar to that of an IE. ESD is broader because we embrace a wider range of applications and emphasise more economics, public policy and management.
 An even more significant difference is the rigor of our courses, the high calibre of our faculty, and the unique educational experience we offer (smaller classes, industry involvement, project-based learning, research opportunities, and connection to MIT).

 SUTD is a selective school committed to educating the people that will be future leaders of industry, government, and academia.
 We have many industry and government partners that have committed to hiring our students as interns and graduates as employees, which is a testament to the fact that they believe ESD students will be extremely competitive.

 One of the most exciting aspects of Design at SUTD is that it comes in so many forms and flavors.
 The theme of design is very important in the study of systems.
-ESD gives you the tools to model, analyze, and optimize real-world systems with a goal that our students will design robust infrastructures and design management policies that lead to increased efficiency, production, revenue, and performance in these complex systems.
+ESD gives you the tools to model, analyse, and optimise real-world systems with a goal that our students will design robust infrastructures and design management policies that lead to increased efficiency, production, revenue, and performance in these complex systems.
 In the pillar years you will engage in course design projects and case studies that facilitate this kind of thinking.

-The ESD core modules – Probability, Optimization, Statistics, Operations Management, Stochastic & Network Modeling, etc. – do not directly include many Physics concepts.
+The ESD core modules – Probability, Optimisation, Statistics, Operations Management, Stochastic & Network Modelling, etc. – do not directly include many Physics concepts.
 However, these analytical tools can be used to study Physics problems.
 In terms 6, 7, and 8 students choose the majority of their courses.
 Since students can take up to 36 credits from another pillar, they can choose electives that are either related to Physics, or not related to Physics.

 Currently ESD does not offer a minor.